 What if toys could talk?
 Sure!
 What if ants could talk?
 Yeah, that’s fine.
 And cars?
 You’d be forgiven for thinking Pixar had run the imagination well dry by the time Cars screeched into sight in 2006.
 However, despite its shortcomings – including a plot that never leaves second gear – the genuine heart on show from an ensemble of instantly-memorable racers shows that the studio can still keep up with the best of ‘em.
 Cars also marks Pixar’s last movie before being snapped up by Disney and, as finish lines go, it’s far from being forgettable, despite not quite being worthy of a place on the podium.

-An anomaly of sorts in the Pixar catalogue, The Good Dinosaur remains perhaps one of the studio’s more forgettable movies and the lowest grossing of all Pixar’s efforts (minus Onward, which flopped due to cinemas being closed amid the Coronavirus pandemic).
+An anomaly of sorts in the Pixar catalogue, The Good Dinosaur remains perhaps one of the studio’s more forgettable movies, only landing 76 per cent on Rotten Tomatoes.
 However, while lacking a truly engaging story, The Good Dinosaur certainly makes for one of the most beautiful Pixar movies.
 Vast, photorealistic backdrops elevate the journey of a young boy travelling across the American West with his dinosaur companion.

 While you would never typically call those imaginative brains as Pixar "predictable", Finding Dory treads that thin line ever so slightly.
 The long-awaited sequel to Finding Nemo is pleasant enough, with the story certainly packing a familiar emotional punch as Dory seeks her own parents.
 The plot may veer towards the fantastical a little too much, but thankfully that doesn’t undermine Dory’s heartfelt search, and the ocean looks pretty spectacular.